Coworth Park Hotel: History

 William Arbuthnot spent his formative years in India where in 1858 he married Adolphine, the second daughter of Edward Lecot, the French Consul at Madras.
 Adolphine died in the year of her marriage.
 Seven years later, William married (Margaret) Rosa, the eldest daughter of John Campbell of Kilberry, Argyll, with whom he had three daughters, Mary, Alice and Rosa, but no son.

 In 1883, William Arbuthnot sold Coworth House to William [afterwards Sir William] Farmer (1832–1908), chairman of Messrs.
 Farmer & Co.
 Ltd., Australia merchants, of No 48 Aldermanbury in the City of London.
-Farmer, who was Sheriff of London 1890–1891, and High Sheriff of Berkshire in 1895, was Master of the Gardeners' Company in 1898.
+Farmer, who was Sheriff of London 1890–1891, and high sheriff of Berkshire in 1895, was Master of the Gardeners' Company in 1898.
 About 1899 he sold Coworth House to Edward George Villers Stanley (1865–1948), Lord Stanley, who in 1908 succeeded his father as 17th Earl of Derby.

 Coworth House continued with Lord Derby until his death in 1948.
-It then became the home of his widow, Alice Stanley, Countess of Derby, the youngest daughter of the 7th Duke of Manchester, and a lady-in-waiting to her friend, Queen Alexandra.
+It then became the home of his widow, Alice Stanley, Countess of Derby, the youngest daughter of the 7th Duke of Manchester, and a lady-in-waiting to her friend, Alexandra of Denmark.
 Lady Derby died there 24 July 1957, aged ninety-four.
 A month later her former home was advertised for sale in The Times; and at this or a subsequent date was converted to use as a Roman Catholic convent school.
 The entrepreneur Harold Bamberg converted the house to multi-occupation use as offices.
-Bamberg was a director of the travel agency Sir Henry Simpson Lunn Limited (later to become Lunn Poly travel, then become part of Thomson Holidays) and chairman of British Eagle Airways.
+Bamberg was a director of the travel agency Sir Henry Simpson Lunn Limited (later to become Lunn Poly travel, then part of Thomson Holidays) and chairman of British Eagle Airways.
+During the 1970s James and Veronica Welch trained thoroughbred racehorses from the rented Victorian stables.